-We lease all our offices outside the U.S. with London and Hong Kong being our largest, as well as our business operations recovery site and innovation center in Maryland, a sales and client relationship office in San Francisco, and our technology development center in New York City.
-In June 2018, we announced we would be closing our Tampa, Florida customer service call center in June 2019.
+We lease all our offices outside the U.S. with London and Hong Kong being our largest, as well as our business operations recovery site and innovation center in Maryland, our technology development center in New York City, and offices in San Francisco and Philadelphia.

-Information concerning our anticipated capital expenditures in 2019 and our future minimum rental payments under noncancelable operating leases at December 31, 2018, is set forth in the capital resources and liquidity and contractual obligations discussions in Item 7 of this Form 10-K
+Information concerning our anticipated capital expenditures in 2020 and our future minimum rental payments under noncancelable operating leases at December 31, 2019, is set forth in the capital resources and liquidity and contractual obligations discussions in Item 7 of this Form 10-K.